 Sweat glands play a crucial role in our body’s regulatory system.
 Here we explain exactly what they do:

-Temperature regulation: The main job of sweat glands is to help control our body temperature.
-When our body gets too warm, such as from exertion, heat or fever, these come into action.
+Temperature control: The main task of sweat glands is to help control our body temperature.
+If our body gets too hot, for example due to exertion, heat or fever, they come into action.
 They make sweat, which then evaporates on our skin.
-This evaporation acts as a natural air conditioner, cooling our bodies.
+This evaporation acts as a natural air conditioner, cooling our body.

-Secretion of waste products: In addition to water, sweat glands also contain small amounts of waste products such as urea, salts and glucose.
-By sweating, our body helps get rid of these substances.
+Secretion of waste: In addition to water, sweat glands also contain small amounts of waste products such as urea, salts and glucose.
+By sweating, our body helps to get rid of these substances.

 Protection: Sometimes sweating makes our skin a little moist, especially in places where the skin rubs against each other, such as under the arms or between the legs.
 This prevents friction and irritation, like a kind of natural lubrication.

-pH balance: Sweat has a slightly acidic pH, which helps maintain the proper acidity on our skin.
-This acidity can also help ward off harmful bacteria on the skin.
+pH balance: Sweat has a slightly acidic pH, which helps to maintain the correct acidity on our skin.
+This acidity can also help to ward off harmful bacteria on the skin.

-Emotional reaction: When faced with certain emotions, such as anxiety, stress or nervousness, sweating may increase.
-This is known as “emotional sweating” and happens mainly in places such as our palms, soles of our feet and armpits.
+Emotional response: Sweating can increase with certain emotions, such as fear, stress or nervousness.
+This is known as “emotional sweating” and occurs mainly in places such as our palms, soles of the feet and armpits.

-In our body, there are two main types of sweat glands: eccrine and apocrine glands.
-The eccrine glands are scattered everywhere and are responsible for most of our sweat.
-The apocrine glands are mainly located in the armpits and groin area, and they produce a somewhat thicker sweat that, if it comes in contact with bacteria on the skin, can lead to body odor.
+In our body there are two main types of sweat glands: eccrine and apocrine glands.
+The eccrine glands are spread all over and are responsible for most of our sweat.
+The apocrine glands are mainly located in the armpits and groin, and they produce a thicker sweat that, when it comes into contact with bacteria on the skin, can lead to body odor.

-Eccrine sweat glands are like little cooling masters scattered all over your body, except in a few places such as your lips and certain parts of your external genitalia.
+Eccrine sweat glands are like small cooling masters spread throughout your body, except in a few places such as your lips and certain parts of your external genitalia.
 They play a crucial role in regulating your body temperature and fluid balance.
-Let’s take a look at some of the characteristics and tasks of these sweat glands:
+Let’s take a look at some characteristics and tasks of these sweat glands:

 Where do you find them?
-Eccrine sweat glands are found all over the surface of your body, except for a few areas.
-They are mostly concentrated in places such as your palms, soles of your feet and forehead.
+Eccrine sweat glands can be found on the entire surface of your body, with the exception of a few areas.
+They are mainly concentrated on places such as your palms, soles of your feet and forehead.

 What do they look like?
-These glands have a tube-like structure and lead directly to the surface of your skin through small channels, where they release sweat directly onto your skin.
+These glands have a tubular structure and lead directly to the surface of your skin via small channels, where they release sweat directly onto your skin.

 What do they do?
-Their main job is thermoregulation.
-When your body temperature rises, these sweat glands produce an aqueous liquid, or sweat.
-This sweat then evaporates from your skin’s surface, helping to cool your body.
+Their main task is thermoregulation.
+When your body temperature rises, these sweat glands produce a watery liquid, or sweat.
+This sweat then evaporates from your skin surface, helping to cool your body.

 What’s in that sweat?
 The sweat produced by eccrine glands consists mainly of water, but also contains some salts such as sodium and chloride, as well as small amounts of other substances such as urea and lactate.

 How are they activated?
-Eccrine sweat glands are controlled by the autonomic nervous system, meaning you have no conscious control over when they become active.
-They can be stimulated by internal factors, such as increased body temperature, or by external factors, such as hot weather.
+Eccrine sweat glands are controlled by the autonomic nervous system, which means you have no conscious control over when they become active.
+They can be stimulated by internal factors, such as an increased body temperature, or by external factors, such as warm weather.

 How much sweat do they produce?
-The daily amount of sweat a person produces through eccrine sweat glands varies depending on factors such as weather, physical activity and individual differences.
-It can range from about 500 ml to several liters per day.
+The daily amount of sweat that a person produces via eccrine sweat glands varies depending on factors such as the weather, physical activity and individual differences.
+It can range from approximately 500 ml to several liters per day.

-Thanks to these little cooling masters, we can effectively deal with hot conditions and physical exertion, and ensure that our bodies remain within a safe temperature range.
+Thanks to these small cooling masters, we can effectively deal with warm conditions and physical exertion, and ensure that our body remains within a safe temperature range.

 Apocrine sweat glands: The mysterious odor producers

-Apocrine sweat glands are an intriguing contrast to their better-known counterparts, the eccrine sweat glands.
-Here are some notable features and functions of the apocrine sweat glands:
+Apocrine sweat glands form an intriguing contrast to their better-known counterparts, the eccrine sweat glands.
+Here are some notable characteristics and functions of the apocrine sweat glands:

 Where do you find them?
-Apocrine sweat glands have a specific predilection for the armpits (axillary cavities), the area around the nipples and the groin area.
-You will also find them near the ears, where they produce cerumen (earwax), and around the eyes, where they contribute to the production of tears.
+Apocrine sweat glands have a specific preference for the armpits (armpit cavities), the area around the nipples and the area in the groin.
+You can also find them near the ears, where they produce cerumen (earwax), and around the eyes, where they contribute to the production of tears.

 What do they look like?
-Compared to the eccrine sweat glands, these guys are larger and they drain into hair follicles rather than directly on the skin surface.
+Compared to the eccrine sweat glands, these guys are larger and they open into hair follicles instead of directly onto the skin surface.

 What’s in that sweat?
-The sweat coming from the apocrine glands is thicker and contains fatty acids.
-At first it is odorless, but as it is broken down by skin bacteria, it can develop those characteristics of smelly sweat and a “body odor.
+The sweat that comes from the apocrine glands is thicker and contains fatty acids.
+In the beginning it is odorless, but when it is broken down by skin bacteria, it can develop those characteristics of smelly sweat and a ‘body odor’.

-Development: These glands begin to develop during puberty under the influence of hormones and become larger and more active as you mature.
+Development: These glands begin to develop during puberty under the influence of hormones and become larger and more active as you become an adult.

-Because the secretions of apocrine glands can be a fertile breeding ground for bacteria, it is essential to wash regularly, especially in areas where these glands accumulate, to prevent unpleasant body odors.
-They may be mysterious, but with proper care, you can keep their fragrant secrets under control.
+Because the secretion of apocrine glands can form a fertile breeding ground for bacteria, it is essential to wash regularly, especially in areas where these glands accumulate, to prevent unpleasant body odors.
+They may be mysterious, but with the right care you can keep their fragrant secrets under control.

-Soaked clothing: You frequently have wet spots on your clothing for no apparent reason, especially around your armpits, but it can also occur on other parts of your body.
+Soaked clothing: You regularly have wet patches on your clothing, for no apparent reason, especially around your armpits, but it can also occur on other parts of your body.

-Wet palms and soles of feet: This can cause discomfort in everyday life, such as when giving a handshake or wearing certain shoes.
+Wet palms and soles: This can cause discomfort in daily life, such as when shaking hands or wearing certain shoes.

-Skin problems: Prolonged humidity can lead to skin problems such as skin infections, rashes or irritation.
+Skin problems: Prolonged moisture can lead to skin problems such as skin infections, rashes or irritation.

 Unpleasant odor: Although sweat is naturally odorless, the combination of sweat and bacteria on your skin can lead to body odor.
-Excessive sweating can intensify this odor.
+Excessive sweating can amplify this odor.

-Cold or clammy skin: Constant humidity can cause your skin to feel cold or clammy.
+Cold or clammy skin: Constant moisture can make your skin feel cold or clammy.

-White, soft and sore skin: This can occur after prolonged exposure to moisture and is often seen on the soles of the feet of people who suffer from excessive sweating of the feet.
+White, soft and painful skin: This can occur after prolonged exposure to moisture and is often seen on the soles of people who suffer from excessive sweating of the feet.

 If you suspect that you suffer from excessive sweating, it is wise to consult a doctor or dermatologist.
 They can determine the cause of the problem and recommend appropriate treatment.